 Evening Mass & Community Dinner (Sundays 5:00 – 7:00 pm) - On Sundays during the academic year, we celebrate a service of Holy Eucharist at Dwight Memorial Chapel with music by our choir.
 All are invited to stay for dinner following the service.

-Contemplative & Taize Worship with Yale Lutheran Ministries (Wednesdays 9:00 pm) - A time of Prayer at Dwight Memorial Chapel in the style of Taizé: candlelight, beautiful song, simple prayer and silence.
+Contemplative & Taize Worship with Yale Lutheran Ministries (Wednesdays 9:00 pm) - A time of Prayer at Battell Chapel in the style of Taizé: candlelight, beautiful song, simple prayer and silence.

 Special Services – On Ash Wednesday & Holy Week, we join with Yale Lutheran Ministries, including Maundy Thursday.
 Then, on Good Friday, with University Church, in a series of beautiful services, including a late night Easter Vigil.
 We also join with Slifka students to celebrate Passover Seders and Yom HaShoah (Remembrance of the Holocaust).
 Every December we join together with Luther House and the University Church for a beautiful service of nine Lessons and Carols, modeled on the service that originated at King’s College, Cambridge.
 During the year we offer Evensong services periodically, and service during Alumni Weekends.